selecitevww/CHROMIUM-SOURCE/README.md

 ARCHIVATOR too

-IF DONT KNOW DATETIME PLEASE ADD FLAG IN LNK:
+IF YOU DON'T KNOW WHICH DATETIME NOW, PLEASE ADD FLAG IN THIS BROWSER LNK:

 name.exe.lnk --ignore-certificate-error or --ignore-certificate-errors  for http (not security)